comsysto/akka-lab/READMEv2.md

 # Reactive Programming with Akka and Scala
 ## High performance scalable Applications

-After getting acquainted with Akka in [our first Akka lab](http://blog.comsysto.com/2014/05/09/reactive-programming-with-akka-and-scala/), [@RoadRunner12048](https://twitter.com/RoadRunner12048) and [me](https://twitter.com/dmitterd) wanted to try out monitoring Akka to get a better understanding of the dynamic behavior of an Akka application.
+After getting acquainted with Akka in [our first Akka lab](http://blog.comsysto.com/2014/05/09/reactive-programming-with-akka-and-scala/), we - [@RoadRunner12048](https://twitter.com/RoadRunner12048) and [@dmiterd](https://twitter.com/dmitterd) - wanted to try out monitoring Akka to get a better understanding of the dynamic behavior of an Akka application.
 Additionally, we wanted to play with clustering support.
 We used a very rough Stock trading simulation and a Ping-Pong application that we've both implemented in the first lab as subject for our experiments.

 ## Upgrading from Akka 2.2.3 to 2.3.2
 We started our lab by upgrading to the latest Akka version 2.3.2 and got some compile errors regards routing.
 So we went through the [migration guide](http://doc.akka.io/docs/akka/2.3.2/project/migration-guide-2.2.x-2.3.x.html) and found the following comment which seemed to apply to us: